siuying/NanoStoreInMotion/README.md

 Status: Work in progress.
 API subject to change.

+Find a sample application using NanoStore [here](https://github.com/ankit8898/NanoStoreInMotion-example)

+How to use Blog [here](http://ankitinstinct.blogspot.in/2012/12/rubymotion-application-with.html)

 ## Installation

 Install the CocoaPods dependency manager if you haven't it already: